matthewsimo/nextjs-xr-starter/README.md

 ## Check it out on your headset locally

-You'll need to generate certs and put them in the `certs` directory.
+Because WebXR APIs require `https`, you'll need to generate certs and put them in the `certs` directory.
 Run `./gen-local-ssl-cert` then follow the "Add your Cert to Keychain" outlined in https://medium.com/responsetap-engineering/nextjs-https-for-a-local-dev-server-98bb441eabd7#bd85

-With that done, (and your HMD & host on same network) run `npm start` and load https://[your-local-ip]:3000 in headset
+With that done, (and your HMD & host on same network) run `pnpm dev:https` and load https://[your-local-ip]:3000 in headset